-9.6 NOISE IMPACTS
+9.6.
+Noise Impacts

-The sensitive receptors within proximity to the site are the tourists, local communities and wildlife.
-Activities on the EPL 7279 has the potential to generate nuisance noise that can impact the quality of life for neighbouring residents and tourism activities with the park however this potential impact are minimal due to the nature of the exploration methods employed.
+Activities on the EPL 7368 have the potential to generate nuisance noise that can impact the quality of life for neighbouring residents and/or potential tourist activities however this potential impact are minimal due to the nature of the exploration methods employed.